btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ![Voltage Cloud signup](../img/voltage/voltagereg.jpg "Voltage Cloud Account")

 One of the initial steps to do after signing up is go to` Billing` and add `Node credit` to your account.
-Filling up your account can be done by paying in Bitcoin, Lightning, or credit card.
+Filling up your account can be done by paying in Bitcoin, Lightning, or by credit card.
-Now you can return to the main dashboard of Voltage.
+Return to the main dashboard of Voltage.

 ## 2. What node suits you?